Continuous-Variable Quantum Key Distribution with Gaussian Modulation -- The Theory of Practical Implementations: Notions of Security and Secure-Key Rate

-\begin{description} \item [individual attack] Eve performs an independent and identically distributed (i.i.d.) attack on all signals, i.e.\ she uses the same (probabilistic or deterministic) strategy on each signal separately, and she measures her quantum states \emph{independently} and \emph{before} the post-processing step. \item [collective attack] Eve performs an i.i.d.\ attack, stores her state in a quantum memory and performs a \emph{collective} measurement on all quantum states at any later time (e.g.\ after post-processing). \item [coherent attack] The most general attack where no (i.i.d.) assumption is made. \end{description} In addition, security can be proven either in the \emph{asymptotic limit} in which an infinite number of symbols is transmitted or for the case of a finite number of transmitted symbols.
+\begin{description} \item [individual attack] Eve performs an independent and identically distributed (i.i.d.) attack on all signals, i.e.\ she prepares separable ancilla states each of which interacts individually with one signal pulse in the quantum channel.
+The states are stored in a quantum memory until the end of the sifting procedure (but until \emph{before} the post-processing step) and subsequently measured independently from one another. \item [collective attack] Eve performs an i.i.d.\ attack with separable ancilla states, stores her state in a quantum memory and performs an optimal \emph{collective} measurement on all quantum states at any later time (in particular, \emph{after} post-processing). \item [coherent attack] The most general attack where no (i.i.d.) assumption is made.
+In particular, Eve may prepare an optimal global ancilla state whose (possibly mutually dependent) modes interact with the signal pulses in the channel and are then stored and collectively measured after the classical post-processing. \end{description} In addition, security can be proven either in the \emph{asymptotic limit} in which an infinite number of symbols is transmitted or for the case of a finite number of transmitted symbols.
 Naturally, the study of the asymptotic limit does not directly apply to any realistic system.
 Nonetheless, it is useful to analyse since it provides an upper bound on the corresponding non-asymptotic result and because it can typically be derived more easily.